Introduction

 Conclusion

-Your VIN, vehicle identification number, is not just a random assortment of letters and numbers.
+Your Vehicle Identification Number (VIN) isn’t just a random mix of letters and numbers.
 It is the key to your vehicle’s identity.
 You could be researching your vehicle’s history, verifying some facts for insurance purposes, or preparing to scrap the vehicle.
 If you know how to decode a VIN, it can save you time and the potential costs of making a mistake.

 If you live in Ontario and are getting ready to get rid of your old or damaged car, contact Greenway Auto Recycling.
-Our team provides proper consumable handling, fast service, and a proper way to dispose of your car and license plate.
+Our team ensures safe handling, quick service, and environmentally responsible disposal of your car and license plate.
 Contact us today and get a quote to quickly remove your scrap vehicle.